AndrewFan123LOL/OpenAgar/README.md

 |8   |Hunger Games (not finished)|

 ## Minigames
-Minigames are planned for OpenAgar, we dont know exactly how they will work, but we have an idea.
+Minigames are planned for ClosedAgar, we dont know exactly how they will work, but we have an idea.
 Some ideas:

 * Pool: Like 8-ball pool with some tweaks.
 (2 players)
 * Maze: A maze, with teams and the first team to solve first wins (2-20 players)